 Valuing HVAC Companies

 HVAC companies are amongst the most sought-after businesses in the country.
-Reason being, HVAC businesses since 2015 have witnessed an increase in business activity and consumer spending.
+The reason is since 2015 HVAC businesses have witnessed an increase in business activity and consumer spending.
 As of 2018, the annualized growth rate over the past five years has been 2.8% and is projected to be 2.3% over the next five years.
 Depending on the location, the growth rate varies due in part to the expansion of nonresidential and commercial buildings.
 Understanding that every residential and commercial building requires heating and cooling indicates that HVAC companies are always in demand.

 HVAC companies are a great investment for a potential buyer because there are several factors that one could implement to expand an HVAC company.
-However, if you currently own an HVAC company, you must be wondering how you could maximize your payout?
-Over the past year, I have worked with a company in Utah that is looking to sell their business.
-There are dozens of businesses that transact every year.
-Depending on the size, cash flow, and revenue of the company, the average selling price for a small HVAC business is between 685,000 and 1,250,000.
+However, if you currently own an HVAC company, you must be wondering how you could maximize your payout.
+Over the past year, Peak Business Valuation has worked with several HVAC companies looking to sell.
+Throughout the United States, there are dozens of businesses that transact every year.
+Depending on the size, cash flow, and revenue of the company, the average selling price for a small HVAC business is between $685,000 and $1,250,000.

 - 37.0 – 60.0% of annual sales, includes inventory

 - 2.4– 3.4x Sellers Discretionary Earnings, includes inventory

 **Disclaimer: These multiples are for educational purposes only.
 As such, the information provided does not constitute valuation advice.
 These multiples do not represent the valuation opinion of Peak Business Valuation or its valuation professionals.
 Instead, seek the guidance and advice of a qualified business valuation professional about any matter in this article.